awsdocs/amazon-sagemaker-developer-guide/doc_source/endpoint-auto-scaling-prerequisites.md

 To determine the minimum and maximum number of instances that you need for typical traffic, test your autoscaling configuration with the expected rate of traffic to your model\.

 **Important**
-Scaling\-in does not occur when there is no traffic: if a variant’s traffic becomes zero, SageMaker automatic scaling doesn't scale in\.
-This is because SageMaker doesn't emit metrics with a value of zero\.
+Scaling\-in occurs when there is no traffic: if a variant’s traffic becomes zero, SageMaker automatically scales in to the minimum number of instances specified\.
+In this case, SageMaker emits metrics with a value of zero\.
+Minimum instance count is required to be 1 or higher\.

 ## Cooldown period<a name="endpoint-auto-scaling-target-cooldown"></a>